miraz00/Compiler_Lab/YACC/readme.md

     1. Write lex program in a file file.l and yacc in a file file.y
     2. Open Terminal and Navigate to the Directory where you have saved the files.
-    3. type lex file.l
+    3. Run yacc -d file.y
-    4. type yacc file.y
+    4. Run lex file.l
-    5. type gcc lex.yy.c y.tab.h -ll
+    5. Run gcc lex.yy.c y.tab.h -w
-    6. type ./a.out
+    6. Run ./a.out